dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerscale.md

 ---
 title: PowerScale
 description: >
-  Installing CSI Driver for PowerScale via CSM Operator
+  Installing Dell CSI Driver for PowerScale via Dell CSM Operator
 ---

-## Installing CSI Driver for PowerScale via CSM Operator
+## Installing CSI Driver for PowerScale via Dell CSM Operator

-The CSM Driver for Dell PowerScale can be installed via the Dell CSM Operator.
+The CSI Driver for Dell PowerScale can be installed via the Dell CSM Operator.

-To deploy the Operator, follow the instructions available [here](../..).
+To deploy the Operator, follow the instructions available [here](../../#installation).

-There are sample manifests provided which can be edited to do an easy installation of the driver.
 Note that the deployment of the driver using the operator does not use any Helm charts and the installation and configuration parameters will be slightly different from the one specified via the Helm installer.

-Kubernetes Operators make it easy to deploy and manage the entire lifecycle of complex Kubernetes applications.
-Operators use Custom Resource Definitions (CRD) which represents the application and use custom controllers to manage them.

 **Note**: MKE (Mirantis Kubernetes Engine) does not support the installation of CSI-PowerScale via Operator.